DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 - [_Samsung Pay_](https://www.samsung.com.br/samsungpay/){:target="\_blank"}

 <aside class="warning">When the “Wallet” node is sent in the request, the “CreditCard” node becomes optional.</aside>

 <aside class="warning">When the "Wallet" node is sent in the request, for the debit card it is necessary to send the "DebitCard" node containing the "ReturnUrl".</aside>

+<aside class="notice"><strong>Attention:</strong> Due to the need to use ephemeral keys to carry out credit operations, Recurrence is not available for e-wallet transactions. </aside>

 ### E-wallet Integration

-Please refer to the [E-Wallets documentation](https://developercielo.github.io/en/manual/e-wallets-ecommercecielo-en){:target="\_blank"} to get details about integrating this payment method.
+Please refer to the [E-Wallets documentation](https://developercielo.github.io/en/manual/e-wallets-ecommercecielo-en){:target="\_blank"} to get details about integrating this payment method to your checkout page.

 See below the representation of a standard **transactional flow** after the integration of an e-wallet: